webmozart/json/README.md

 }
 ~~~

-To support such a format, create a `SchemaUriVersioner` with a custom regular
+You can however customize the format of the schema URI by creating a
-expression for matching the version and pass it to the `MigrationManager`:
+`SchemaUriVersioner` with a custom regular expression:

 ~~~php
 use Webmozart\Json\Versioning\SchemaUriVersioner;